evancz/guide.elm-lang.org/architecture/effects/http.md

 >   - Show a message explaining why the image didn't change when you get an [`Http.Error`](http://package.elm-lang.org/packages/elm-lang/http/latest/Http#Error).
 >   - Allow the user to modify the `topic` with a text field.
 >   - Allow the user to modify the `topic` with a drop down menu.
+>   - Replace our broken "waiting" image with a real one.
+>   - Send the command to fetch a gif from within our `init` function to avoid seeing the "waiting" image.